University Grievance Policy

 Student Grievance Process

-Step 1: Department chair or director of nonacademic area
+Step 1: Department Chair or Director of nonacademic are.

-Step 4: Vice president makes decision based on hearing
+Step 4: Vice President/Graduate Studies makes decision based on hearing.

 Informal Resolution of a Student Grievance